scikit-tda/scipy_proceedings/papers/00_saultralie/00_saultralie.rst

 Scikit-TDA consists of 6 different packages, each responsible for a small piece of the TDA ecosystem.

-- Kepler Mapper - Mapper implementation :cite:`KeplerMapper2017`.
+- Kepler Mapper: Mapper implementation :cite:`KeplerMapper2017`.
-- Ripser.py - Super fast rips cohomology with sublevelset and cocycles (cite ripser.py)
+- Ripser.py: Super fast rips cohomology with sublevelset and cocycles (cite ripser.py)
-- Cechmate -
+- Cechmate:
-- Persim - Persistence Images, in batch too.
+- Persim: Persistence Images, in batch too.
-- TaDAsets - Constructors for data sets nice for demonstrating TDA benefits.
+- TaDAsets: Constructors for data sets nice for demonstrating TDA benefits.

 Kepler Mapper